MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/3NpCq1z.png" width="35%" />

 This book contains photos and illustrations of  houses from ten sub-cultures around the world.
 Shows the yurt in Mongolia, the Chinese tulou and the underground homes of Tunisia built from natural materials from the region.
-A fascinating book for any age.  ( No Lexile level a)
+A fascinating book for any age.  ( No Lexile level available)

 <a href="https://www.bookdepository.com/Wonderful-Houses-Around-the-World-Yoshio-Komatsu-Akira-Nishiyama/9780936070346" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002594921" rel="nofollow"> Buy on Orell Füssli</a>

 ### Little House on the Prairie, by Laura Ingalls Wilder